jbenbee/flashbot/README.md

    - next_new - Next new word
    - next_reading - Next reading exercise
    - add_word - Add a word
-   - known_words - List of known words
+   - known_words - List of all known words
-   - cur_group_info - Current word group
+   - cur_deck_info - Current deck info
-   - sel_word_group - Select a word group
+   - sel_deck - Select a deck
 3. Specify the bot token in environmental variable ```BOT_TOKEN``` or in ```api_keys/bot_token.txt```
 4. Specify OpenAI API key in environmental variable ```OPENAI_KEY``` or on the first line of ```api_keys/openai_api.txt```.
 5. Specify OpenAI organization in environment variable ```OPENAI_ORG``` or on the second line of ```api_keys/openai_api.txt```.